yonimar87/retriever/README.md

 * Use of good code patterns for maintainability, reusability, performance
 * Use of common React core features, suggested libraries and typescript implementation
 * Styling and responsiveness of the component
 * Testing of the component

-You have X TIME to complete as much of this component as you can, its ok if you do not get through all of the requirements below

 #### Requirements
 You will be fetching data from a REST GET endpoint at: